Investigators & Staff

 Robert McMillen, PhD

 Dr. McMillen is the PI of the Data and Datasets for the AAP Richmond Center.
 Dr. McMillen's research applies computer-assisted telephone interview methods as well as Web- and school-based survey methods to measure the social climate surrounding health issues.
 The annual Social Climate Survey is one product of this research, and is an ongoing collaboration between the Mississippi State Social Science Research Center and the AAP Richmond Center.
 In recognition of his research contributions, he was awarded the 2006 Prevention of Cancer in Mississippi Award by the Mississippi Partnership of Comprehensive Cancer Control.
 His research has been supported by the Centers for Disease Control, the Mississippi State Department of Health, The Partnership for a Healthy Mississippi, the American Cancer Society, and the Mississippi Health Advocacy Program.
-Dr. McMillen is an Assistant Professor with a joint appointment with the Social Science Research Center and the Department of Psychology at Mississippi State University.
+Dr. McMillen is an Associate Professor with a joint appointment with the Social Science Research Center and the Department of Psychology at Mississippi State University.

 Susanne Tanski, MD, MPH, FAAP